 How to assemble your own baked brie:

-Finally, it’s time to assemble the baked brie.
+Finally, it’s time to assemble.
 Follow these steps and you will be good to go.

 Roll out Puff Pastry Dough